panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 replaceAll('abba', 'a', 'i');          // => 'ibbi'
 replaceAll('go go go!', 'go', 'move'); // => 'move move move!' replaceAll('oops', 'z', 'y');          // => 'oops'
 ```

-This approach suffers from being hacky and requires transforming the string into an array of string chunks.
+This approach requires transforming the string into an array, and then back into a string.
+While splitting and joining does replace all occurrences of a string, it's a workaround rather than a good solution.

 ## 2. *replace()* with a global regular expression

-`String.prototype.replace(regExpOrString, replaceWith)` lets you search for a string using a regular expression and replace it with a particular string.
+`String.prototype.replace(regExp, replaceWith)` searches occurrences by a regular expression `regExp`, then replaces all the matches with a `replaceWith` string.

-To use this approach it's obligatory to enable the [global search](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Advanced_searching_with_flags) on the regular expression.
-Having a global flag enabled, `replace()` will search for all matches of the regular expression inside the string.
+To make `replace()` method replace all occurrences of the pattern in the string, you have to enable the global flag on the regular expression.
+Here's how you do it:

 1) In the regular expression literals append `g` after at the flags section: `/search/g`
 2) In case of the regular expression constructor, use the flags argument: `new RegExp('search', 'g')`